alttch/icli/README.md

 ## Global commands

-You may define global commands which work in all sections, e.g. let's make *w* system command executed when user input *w*:
+You may define global commands, which work in all sections, e.g. let's make *w* system command executed when user input *w*:

 ```python
 def w(*args):
     # the method receives command name and optional command arguments in *args
     import os